Operating Modes

 peripherals.
 In systems with an MPU, your system software controls the mode in

 which your application code runs.
-In Nios II systems without an MMU or MPU, all
+In Nios II systems without an MMU or MPU,

 application and system code runs in supervisor mode.